-In addition to the above description, this honors level course is designed for the student looking for a greater in-depth knowledge of News You Can Use through the deeper analysis and exploration of current events as well as the critical evaluation of various media sources and mediums.
+In addition to the above description, this honor level course is designed for a greater in depth knowledge of accessing and understanding current news.
+This course cannot be used to meet the Participation in Government Requirement for graduation.

 SPECIAL EDUCATION PROGRAMS